hontas/queryStringParser/README.md

 });
 ```

+First we *describe* what it is we will be testing, `queryStringParser`.
+Inside of the anonymous function callback comes our tests, defined by *it*.
+You don't have to begin all of the tests names	 with *should* but I think it's a good way to start a sentence that will be describing a test, so I'm going with that.

+The *it* also takes an anonymous function callback, and it's within this that we perform our test using *expect*.
+There are other ways to test, more on that [here][mocha] and [here][Chai].

-Save the file and take a look at the tests in terminal/bash - they should fail (if they're not running get them started by typing `npm test`).
+Save the file and take a look at the tests in your shell - it should fail.
 Now let's fix the failing test.
 In `js/queryStringParser.js` enter:

 ```js
 var queryStringParser = function(queryString) {};
 ```
-### The failing test case is strong with this one

 Take a look at the test again, it should now be green.
 Awesome!
 Test driven development FTW!
 Give yourself a big pat on the back and let's continue.
-Our approach is to **not write any code** without **first having written a failing test**, so let's do that (below the first it):
+Our approach is to **not write any code** without **first having written a failing test**, so let's do that (after the first *it*):

+### Test function output

 ```js
 it("should return an object", function() {